SansGuidon/bookmarks/README.md

 * [Daniel Miessler](https://danielmiessler.com/blog/) - a very interesting blog about InfoSec, technology and humans
 * [Le blog d'un odieux connard](https://unodieuxconnard.com/) - [FR] caustic news / news satire
 * [the morning paper](https://blog.acolyer.org/) - an interesting/influential/important paper from the world of CS every weekday morning, as selected by Adrian Colyer
+* [OSNews](http://www.osnews.com/) - explore the future of computing and about technology, OS, hardware, development, and other cool news

 # Operations / IT OPS
 * [TechBeacon](https://techbeacon.com/25-it-ops-pros-experts-follow-twitter) - 25 IT Ops pros and experts to follow on Twitter